Van Helsing's Factory: Ride experience

 Riders enter Van Helsing's Factory from the Streets of New York section of Movie Park Germany.
 The outside of the building is themed to a 1950s American garage with the storyline taking place in the 1960s.
 The queue line and pre-shows inform guests that they are touring the Van Helsing's Factory.
 Once riders reach the station, they are recruited on a vampire hunt and must board one of Van Helsing's cars.

 After being dispatched, the ride slowly moves around a series of turns before ascending the 8 m chain lift hill.
 The ride drops down a spiraling turn to the right before crossing under the first lift hill.
 It then goes through a banked turnaround before navigating through several Wild Mouse-style unbanked turns.
-A second lift hill follows, however, this hill is propelled by drive tires, allowing for the cars to accelerate whilst climbing the hill.
+A second lift hill follows, however, this hill is propelled by drive tires, allowing for the cars to accelerate while climbing the hill.
 A number of left hand turns follow this lift hill before the cars enter the final brake run.
 The cars then return to the station where riders are informed that their mission is complete.